I’ve always loved and valued my friends, but I haven’t always been the BFF they need—I could be a much better friend.

 Belief #3: Friendships will last no matter the distance

-No, they probably won’t.
-And if they do, their strength will likely be diminished.
+And if they do, their strength will probably be diminished.

-DePauw University psychologist Matthew Hertenstein suggested that we can only identify one or two positive signals with our faces and voices, “but it seems instead that touch is a much more nuanced, sophisticated, and precise way to communicate emotions.”
+DePauw University psychologist Matthew Hertenstein suggested we can only identify one or two positive signals with our faces and voices, “but it seems instead that touch is a much more nuanced, sophisticated, and precise way to communicate emotions.”

-Tip: Keep your long-distance friendship alive through frequent, varied communication technologies that incorporate sight and sound, and make sure you can arrange in-person meet-ups as often as possible.
+Tip: Keep your long-distance friendship alive through frequent, varied communication technologies that incorporate sight and sound, and make sure you can arrange in-person meetups as often as possible.

 Belief #4: Friendships really are forever

 And that might be okay.

-“I love you and I thank you for everything you have done for me over the years, but as life would have it, you’re headed one way and I’m heading another.
-We aren’t the same people we once were and as crazy as this sounds, it seems like our adult selves aren’t going to get along too well.
-Out of respect for the countless years of sleepovers, inside jokes, arguments, tears, parties and secrets, I will never wish you any ill will.
+“I love you, and I thank you for everything you have done for me over the years, but as life would have it, you’re headed one way, and I’m heading another.
+We aren’t the same people we once were, and as crazy as this sounds, it seems like our adult selves will not get along too well.
+Out of respect for the countless years of sleepovers, inside jokes, arguments, tears, parties, and secrets, I will never wish you any ill will.
 In fact, I wish you the world.”

 Tip: No matter what happens, always wish the world for your friend.